 - Fast and accurate DST results when needed most

-- Adjustment of treatment as early as possible to reduce the impact on income loss and improve patient outcome
+- Adjustment of treatment as early as possible to reduce income loss and improve patient outcome

 Potential TB Program Impact